w3c/wai-website/pages/about/translating/wcag.md

 - All relevant content has been properly translated
 - All `id`s are in English; that is, they have not been translated.
 If you have followed [How to Translate WCAG 2 – Get the source files](#get-source-files), this should be fine.
 - `lang` and `xml:lang` attributes of the `<html>` tag are correct
-- `hreflang` attribute has been added to links when relevant
 - `lang` attribute has been used when relevant (especially when some text has been kept in English)
 - The links/anchors of the original and translated versions match.
 - “Jump to table of contents”, “Collapse sidebar” and “Hide sidebar” have been translated.